 Bits 5–15 of the Packet Primary Header shall contain the APID.

-The APID shall provide the naming mechanism for the data path.
+The APID shall provide the naming mechanism for the managed data path.

 NOTE – The APID is unique only within its naming domain.
 For the discussion of naming domains (see 2.1.1 and 2.1.3 of this Recommended Standard).